 That’s a loaded question if you have transferable points such as Chase Ultimate Rewards points or Amex Membership Rewards points, because there are several ways to redeem either of these currencies for travel.

 My favorite way to redeem these points is by transferring them to airline or hotel partners.
 This means Chase Ultimate Rewards points or American Express Membership Rewards points become airline miles or hotel points.
 Those miles or points can then be redeemed them according to the rules and redemption prices of the airline or hotel program to which you transfer.
 The redemption value varies, but this is how we’re often able to get 2 cents or more per point.

 Learning how to calculate the cents per point value is helpful, especially if you have multiple redemption options and you want to make sure you’re getting the best possible value.

 Calculating a cents per point value should help guide you, but it is certainly not the only way to determine whether or not a redemption is a good value

-On the other hand, if I am paying out of pocket, I’m probably booking economy unless a fantastic business class sale occurs.
-But if I have the right points or miles, I can book 2 economy award tickets for the same amount of miles as 1 business class award ticket.
-This is why I encourage you to learn to use transfer partners and airline alliances.
-2 economy tickets to Asia aren’t going to add up to $10,000, so the cents per point value will be less.
+If I have the right type of points or miles, I could transfer them to certain airline programs to book 2 economy award tickets for 100,000 miles, the same amount of miles as 1 business class award ticket (subject to availability of course).
+Paid fares for 2 economy tickets to Asia probably aren’t going to add up to $10,000, so the cents per point value will be less.
 But the cents per point value doesn’t matter much if the goal is to get 2 tickets to Asia that I would have otherwise paid for.

-The point is, the value of miles is going to vary depending on your travel goals.
+The point is, the value of miles is going to vary, and your travel goals and personal preferences are also a factor when you’re deciding which miles and points will bring you the most value.
 Some people prefer to use miles for premium class award tickets.
 Others would rather stretch miles and points into more tickets and/or trips by booking economy.
-It really comes down to personal preference.
+Neither of these are bad moves.

 I’m kind of a math nerd so I’ll “show my work”…